altomator/Image_Retrieval/README.md

 Regarding the newspapers type, the script can handle raw ALTO OCR mode or OLR mode (articles recognition described with a METS/ALTO format):
 - ocrbnf: to be used with BnF documents (monographies, serials) described with a refNum manifest
-- olrbnf: to be used with BnF serials described with a METS manifest and an OLR mode
+- olrbnf: to be used with BnF serials described with a METS manifest and an OLR mode (BnF METS profil)
 - ocren: to be used with Europeana Newspapers serials described with a METS manifest
-- olren: to be used with Europeana Newspapers serials described with a METS manifest and an OLR mode
+- olren: to be used with Europeana Newspapers serials described with a METS manifest and an OLR mode (&copy;CCS METS profil)

 Some parameters must be set in the Perl script, other via the command line options.